rlp10/svtest/README.md

   token.
 This is horribly slow and there must be a better way of doing it.

-- svclient.py throws a horrible exception if the key does not exist rather than exiting gracefully
+- svclient.py throws an ugly exception if the key does not exist or the server is uncontactable, rather than exiting gracefully

 Roadmap
 -------

-- Commandline arguments for the client so that you can connect from a different host onto any port

 - A real database (as opposed to a pickled file) would be used for any significant volume of data.
 Even sqlite would be significantly